Michel Martelly: Political career

 In 1992, Martelly played for free at a protest against the arrival of a UN representative charged with negotiating the return of Jean-Bertrand Aristide after the 1991 Haitian coup d'état.
 Martelly later explained "I did not want Aristide back...
 You want me to be a de facto [supporter of the coup].
 I'm a de facto.
 It's my right.
 It's my country.
 I can fight for whatever I believe in."
 After Jean-Bertrand Aristide had been restored to office, some former military officers, paramilitaries and secret police associated with the old regime were assassinated.
 In February 1995, a "hit list" of such individuals was circulated, and included Martelly's name.
 After an individual on the list was murdered, Martelly's wife warned him not to come back from his tour, and it was almost a year before he returned to Haiti.
 During this time he released a song, Prezidan, "an exuberant ditty that called for a president who played compas".
 At the 1996 Carnival, to which Manno Charlemagne, the mayor of Port-au-Prince, invited him, Martelly dressed in a pink wig and bra.
 As Martelly explained, it was intended in part as a political statement: "If you see me as a Macoute, then I'm a Macoute.
 If you see me as gay, I'm gay.
 What you think of me is no problem, as far as I am concerned.
 You have the right to think what you want.
 I know who I am, and that's the main thing."

 In 1997, Martelly participated in "Knowledge Is Power", an HIV educational music video with a message about preventing the spread of HIV.
 His humanitarian work as the president of the Fondation Rose et Blanc, created by his wife Sophia and himself, to help the poor and disenfranchised of the country, was the basis for his choice as the Good Will Haitian Ambassador for the Protection of the Environment by the Haitian Government.

-In 2004, following the 2004 Haitian coup d'état against Aristide, Gérard Latortue, a friend of Martelly's, became Prime Minister.
+In 2004, following the 2004 Haitian coup d'état against Aristide, Gérard Latortue, a friend of Martelly's, became prime minister.
 At this time, Martelly was living in Florida but in 2007, he moved back to Haiti.
-In the process, when the mortgage/financial sector crashed, he defaulted on more than $1m in loans, losing 3 properties to foreclosure.
+In the process, during the 2008 financial crisis, he defaulted on more than $1 million in loans, losing 3 properties to foreclosure.